Skip Navigation

 Youth Apprenticeships are for high school students who want to experience hands on learning at the worksite in conjunction with classroom instruction.

-Workforce Investment Act (WIA) job-training programs serve eligible adults, dislocated workers, and in-school and out-of school youth, who may be granted an Individual Training Account (ITA).
-Training providers and programs of instructions are selected from a Statewide List Eligible Training Providers.
+Workforce Innovation and Opportunity Act (WIOA) job-training programs serve eligible adults, dislocated workers, and in-school and out-of school youth, who may be granted an Individual Training Account (ITA).
+Training providers and programs of instructions are selected from a Statewide List of Eligible Training Providers and Programs.
 Other training options, such as on-the-job training, are available in some locations.

-Dislocated worker programs help employers' staff when staff reductions, business closings and mass layoffs occur.
+Dislocated Worker programs help employers when staff reductions, business closings and mass layoffs occur.
 Assistance is available to all unemployed workers and additional help may be available to "dislocated workers."
 A person may be considered a "dislocated worker" following a layoff, notice of termination or layoff, or unemployment due to economic conditions or natural disaster.